tenphi/numl-storybook/public/pages/guide/basics/base-syntax.md

 </nu-el>
 ```

-Still no interaction, huh?
+If you tried to click on the button you saw that there is no visual feedback.
+That's because **active** behavior just adds a new state to the button, and we didn't style it yet.

 ## Add styles for states

-We can't interact with the element, because ==active== behavior just added a new state to the button, and we didn't style it yet.

-To do so, we must use attribute ==inset== (which suitable for styling the ==pressed== state) and bind it to the state:
+For example, we can use attribute `inset` (that creates inner shadow and is suitable for styling the **active** state) and bind it to the state:

 ```html
 <split/>